Journal of Pain and Symptom Management

 There are limitations to this retrospective study.
 The increased hospitalization rates of patients with moderate and severe pain are striking; yet the database only captured hospitalizations to the Johns Hopkins Medical Institutions.
 As a result, hospital admission rates are likely underestimated.
 Although obtaining outside records would have increased the number of hospitalizations, it is unlikely that it would have changed our findings.
 In addition, more in-depth and prospective assessment of the patients' pain would have provided substantially more information.
 Unfortunately, this was not available in the database.
 As a result, it remains uncertain whether unbearable pain was what prompted the admission or whether the patients were clinically deteriorating in general, and pain was an associated finding.
 Nevertheless, our data clearly demonstrate that patients with moderate to severe pain ratings are much more likely to require hospitalization within one month.
 Finally, although additional information comparing admission and discharge pain scores may have provided information on the success of pain interventions, this information was not present in the database and was also beyond the scope of this research study.

-Referrals to palliative care and pain specialists have been shown to significantly improve pain control.14, 15 These resources are limited; thus, proper utilization is essential.
+These resources are limited; thus, proper utilization is essential.
 In reviewing our retrospective data, seeking expert consultation for encounters with moderate and severe pain would have resulted in nearly 20 consults per day.
-Palliative care experts have recommended implementing a classification system for cancer pain to help guide clinicians in anticipating the need for specialist input.16 The appropriate implementation of resources in these “at risk” populations could potentially improve quality of life and decrease hospitalizations.
-Our study strongly suggests that outpatients with cancer and severe pain are at high risk of hospitalization and, therefore, constitute an ideal population for future targeted intervention studies.
+Palliative care experts have recommended implementing a classification system for cancer pain to help guide clinicians in anticipating the need for specialist input.

 References